fuengirola pool league and la cala pool league

 DO NOT rest your cue against a shelf or wall when not in use, if it falls on the floor then this will loosen joints, crack the shaft and damage or knock the tip off.

-It goes without saying that you should NOT throw a cue, drop a cue or tap the shaft on the top of the table, slight sharp impact can split the shaft timber and render it usless.
+It goes without saying that you should NOT throw a cue, drop a cue or tap the shaft on the top of the table, slight sharp impact can split the shaft timber and render it useless.

 To check whether your cue is straight or not do not roll it over a table, 'sight it' from the butt to tip.
-If you don't see any curve then and you don't need to straighten it.
+If you don't see any curve then you don't need to straighten it.